-- Residents will receive hands-on training in a Federally Qualified Health Center, learning the unique skills required to most effectively care for underserved populations.
+- Residents receive hands-on training in a Federally Qualified Health Center, with all of its unique patient care needs and services.

 The Jane Pauley Community Health Center was established in 2009 with generous support from the Metropolitan School District of Warren Township, Community Health Network and the Community Health Network Foundation.
 It is named after Jane Pauley, a 1968 Warren Central High School graduate who grew up in the area and is well known as the former anchor of NBC-TV’s Today and Dateline programs, and current host of CBS Sunday Morning.

 Our program offers an obstetrics track for residents with a strong interest in family medicine obstetrics to help prepare them to actively practice obstetrics after graduation.
 We include emphasis on preconception, prenatal, intrapartum and postpartum care.
 The track typically has 1 – 2 residents per year, and selection into the track is made in spring of the intern year.